-In this movie, I'll show you how to further even out the skin coloring and texture using a filter called Gaussian blur.
-Now what we need to do is create yet another layer, by selecting this Retouch layer and pressing Ctrl+Alt+J or Command+Option+J on a Mac, and then I'll name the layer blur and click OK.
-Now let's go ahead and blur the image by going up to the Filter menu, choosing Blur, and then choosing the Gaussian Blur command.
-For this image, a Radius of 20 pixels works well, but if you're working with a higher resolution image then you'd want to increase that value.
+In this movie, I'll show you how to further even out the skin coloring and texture, using a filter called gaussian blur.
+Now what we need to do is create yet another layer by selecting this retouch layer, and pressing Control Alt J, or Command Option J on the Mac, and then I'll name the layer Blur, and click OK.
+And now let's go ahead and blur the image by going up to the Filter menu, choosing Blur, and then choosing the Gaussian Blur command.
+For this image, a radius of twenty pixels works well, but if you're working with a higher resolution image, then you may want to increase that value.

-Basically you want to see absolutely smooth contouring inside the image, of course we're losing detail at this point, but we're going to bring it back in the following steps.
-So once you arrive at a Radius value that gives you an effect that resembles the one you see in the video, then click OK to apply the filter.
-Now notice I've got my Rectangular Marquee tool selected, which means I can adjust the Opacity of this layer just by pressing a number key, so I'll press the 5 key to take the Opacity down to 50% and that does a great job of evening out those skin tones, but it also blurs the details, such as the eyelashes and the eyebrows, and the lips and so forth.
+Basically, you want to see absolutely smooth contouring inside the image.
+Of course we're losing detail at this point, but we're going to bring it back in the following steps.
+So once you arrive at a radius value, it gives you an effect that resembles the one you see in the video.
+Then click OK to apply the filter.
+Now notice I've got my rectangular marquee tool selected, which means I can adjust the opacity of this layer just by pressing a number key.
+So I'll press the 5 key to take the opacity down to 50%.
+And that does a great job of evening out those skin tones, but it also blurs the details, such as the eyelashes and the eyebrows and the lips and so forth.

-So what I'm going to have you do is turn off this blur layer for a moment and switch back to the retouch layer and use the Rectangular Marquee tool to select a few regions of the skin, so I'm going to select some of the left cheek, and I'm going to Shift+Drag around some the right cheek--don't go too far into the shadows for this, then I'll pan down and select a little bit of the shadow detail below the lip.
-But again, I'm not selecting anything that's too dark, and now let's check the settings associated with the Magic Wand tool by switching to the Magic Wand, make sure all the options are set to their defaults up here in the options bar.
+So, what I'm going to have you do is turn off this blur layer for a moment, and switch back to the retouch layer.
+And used the rectangular marquee tool to select a few regions of the skin.
+So I'm going to select some of the left cheek, and I'm going to Shift drag around some of the right cheek, don't go too far into the shadows for this.
+Then I'll pan down and select a little bit of the shadow detail below the lip, but again, I'm not selecting anything that's too dark.
+And now, let's check the settings associated with the magic wand tool by switching to the magic wand.
+Make sure all the options are set to their defaults up here in the Options Bar.

 Access exercise files from a button right under the course name.